mike.rustici | 6 Jan 2009 | Permalink

 March 2009

 This edition contains further disambiguation of the sequencing specification and also adds a few new features to the sequencing specification which will broaden the options available to content authors.
 The new features in Fourth Edition make creating sequenced content much simpler.
-ADL is unveiling a new certification process for SCORM 2004 4th Edition which will require LMS’s to be continually retested to maintain their certification ensuring that compliance problems can be continually addressed.

 Recommendation: The new features of SCORM 2004 4th edition increase its usefulness dramatically, and we recommend you adopt it.
 SCORM 2004 4th Edition should be supported by vendors supporting SCORM 2004.